mischegoss/sample-lp-webpack/02-Lesson-Plan/Sample-Lesson-Webpack.md

   * 🔑 The `dist` directory contains all the files Webpack outputs.
 For mow, that is the `main.js` file.

-  * Since we are only generating a JavaScript bundle for now, we also  put our `index.html` and `styles.css` file manually in this directory.
-Later, we will use Webpack to output all these files.
+  * We also  put our `index.html` and `styles.css` file manually in this directory.
+Later, we will use Webpack to output all these files as well.

 * Open `01-Ins_Webpack-Example/dist/index.html` in your IDE and explain the following:

-  * 🔑 Now that we used Webpack to bundle our JavaScript files into a single `main.js` file, we no longer need links to multiple JavaScript files.
+  * 🔑 Now that we used Webpack to bundle our JavaScript files into a single `main.js` file, we no longer need links to multiple JavaScript files in our HTML.
 Instead, we can simply link to the newly generated `main.js` file.

     ```html
     <script src="main.js"></script>